nickwithey/obsidian/AWS Accounts.md

-What is Cost Explorer ? ; granular view of spends on AWS account Billing Prefences ? ; pdf Invoice, Billing Alerts, Free Tier usage What are Budgets used for ? ;
+What is Cost Explorer ? ; granular view of spends on AWS account Billing Prefences ? ; pdf Invoice, Billing Alerts, Free Tier usage What are Budgets used for ? ;  Managing costs of AWS account(s) What type of Budgets are available ? ; Cost, Usage, Savings Plan, Reservation What are the features of a Cost Budget ? ; Monitor spend via alerts